 - Cold clouds of gas found in interstellar space emit radio waves at distinct wavelengths.
 As hydrogen is the most abundant element in the Universe and is common in galaxies, radio astronomers use its characteristic emission to map out the structure of galaxies.

 - Radio astronomy has also detected many new types of objects including pulsars, the rapidly spinning remnants of supernova explosions that send out regular flashes of radio waves much like the beam from a lighthouse.
 Our Parkes radio telescope has detected over half of the more than 2000 known pulsars.

 The science and engineering behind radio astronomy can also benefit our everyday lives, for instance:

-- Our fast wireless LAN technology, which was developed from our expertise in radio astronomy and led to ‘WiFi’, is now the way most of us access the internet without wires.
+- Our fast wireless LAN technology, which was developed from our expertise in radio astronomy and led to 'fast Wi-Fi', is now the way most of us access the internet without wires.

 - Pulsars offer potential as extremely accurate clocks and are possible alternatives to satellite-based global positioning systems.

-- For our newest radio telescope, the Australian Square Kilometre Array Pathfinder, we've developed innovative ‘phased array feed’ receivers with a wide field-of-view.
-This is the first time that this type of technology has been used in radio astronomy and offers enormous potential for other rapid-imaging applications such as geophysics and medical physics.
+- For our newest radio telescope, the Australian Square Kilometre Array Pathfinder, we developed innovative 'phased array feed' receivers with a wide field-of-view.
+This is the first time that this type of technology has been used in radio astronomy and offers enormous potential for other applications such as satellite communications.